 Successful strategic planning involves a team effort among you and your employees, as well as among you and your vendors and other outside people.
 The more you engage your employees with strategic planning, the better they’ll understand the strategy you want to have for your business.

-Strategic planning also needs to be flexible.
+Strategic planning concepts also need to be flexible.
 While it’s necessary to have goals and objectives for your business, you also have to be able to adapt to changes.
-It may take you longer than expected to achieve a particular goal; recognize that this isn’t an issue and that you can incorporate changes to your plan to put you in a better position to succeed.
+For instance, 44% of small businesses without a website, plan to create one in 2021 to adapt to the growing online shopping trend brought on by COVID-19.

 When it comes to strategic planning, you want to start it sooner rather than later.
 It doesn’t necessarily have to be done in the first few days or weeks of the company’s life—you may want to be in business for a few months to give yourself a better idea of what is and isn’t working.